itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 ### atlassian-agent.jar file, the important crack file

-You should fount the `atlassian-agent.jar` file which is the main crack file for this installation and save it in `./jira` and `./confluence` directories.
+You should found the `atlassian-agent.jar` file which is the main crack file for this installation and save it in `./jira` and `./confluence` directories.
 **Make sure to rename the agent crack file to `atlassian-agent.jar`** **Notice that Dockerfile needs this crack file to build the images**

 - Additional information about the crack file:

-For some reasons i can't share crack file in github or link it to other places from here.
+For some reasons i can't share crack file in Github or link it to other sources from here.
-But it's kinda easy to found this crack file under the `atlassian-agent.jar` name.
+But it's kinda easy to find this crack file under the `atlassian-agent.jar` name.

 ### Jira